mohankumarmg07-web/Sales-Analysis-Sql/README.md

 ## Conclusion

-Sales is highly influenced by discounts and categories fails to convert good revenue into profits.
+Company is generating good amount of sales but as some products are making loss it fails to convert revenue into profit, reviewing this issue can increase profit.